 Each patient has unique needs for diabetes care, so Vanderbilt offers a team of specialists that includes:

 Heart disease is a common complication of diabetes.
 That's why it's important to have cardiologists on the team.
 They will assess how healthy a patient's heart is.
 They can also treat problems such as artery blockage.

 Child life specialists use a variety of activities to help children, teens, and their families understand and cope with diabetes.

 Our registered dietitians offer one-on-one counseling.
-Your RD will work with you, using nutrition to help you achieve your diabetes and health goals.
+Your registered dietitian will work with you, teaching you proper nutrition to help you achieve your diabetes and health goals.
 You will work together as a team to come up with a personal plan.

 It is important that diabetic patients understand cholesterol and how to manage it.
 This education is critical, because heart disease is the most serious complication of diabetes.

-Diabetes can also cause complications in your eyes.
-Ophthalmologists treat eye-related conditions such as cataracts, glaucoma, and retinopathy.
+Diabetes can cause problems with your eyes.
+Ophthalmologists treat eye-related conditions such as cataracts, glaucoma and retinopathy.

 Some diabetic patients experience foot problems.
-Podiatrists can address the wide array of foot-related complications that diabetics may face.
+Podiatrists can address a wide array of foot-related complications that diabetics may face.